 While some other governmental units are concerned with maintaining an adequate supply of housing to meet the demand, Vermont does not need policies to promote the development of housing.
 Because our town is such an attractive place to live, there is significant market pressure to develop more housing.
 Our policies limit such development, to meet our goals of maintaining rural character, protecting the environment and preserving natural beauty, while being fair to landowners.

-The limited availability of housing sites increases the value of existing property in the Town.
-Many residents express a concern that the escalating cost of property limits opportunities for young families to settle here.
-In the future, the town may consider policies to promote housing opportunities for young families.
+.

-The 2000 census shows about 34% of the housing stock built in 1939 or earlier.
-A number of state and federal programs are available to provide financial assistance to eligible homeowners for home repair and maintenance
+The 2010 census shows about 30% of the housing stock was built in 1939 or earlier.
+Consider adding how many acres are in CRP, active farms, acres of land being – call Steve from equity appraisal…how many are in agriculture, MFL land

-There is currrently no special-needs or assisted-living housing located in the town.
+There is currently no special-needs or assisted-living housing located in the town.
 The rugged topography and lack of infrastructure would make it a challenging environment for locating such housing.
 Special-needs housing is available in the Villages of Black Earth, Cross Plains, and Mount Horeb.

-Transportation
+Transportation – Mary – Done (need approval)

 One of the primary functions of Town government is to maintain the local road system.
 Road maintenance is the largest item in the Town's budget.
 Town residents are largely satisfied with the local roads, and we hope to continue this success while meeting future challenges.